November 21, 2024

 |

-NERC’s proposed reliability standard addressing ride-through protection for inverter-based resources (IBR) has finally received the required industry votes to move forward to FERC approval, and the ERO’s Board of Trustees is scheduled to meet next week to formally adopt it, along with NERC’s other proposed IBR standards.
+NERC’s proposed reliability standard addressing ride-through protection for inverter-based resources (IBRs) is undergoing a re-ballot in hopes of gaining enough industry support for passage, as the ERO’s Board of Trustees prepares to meet next week to formally adopt the five proposed IBR standards needed to meet a FERC deadline.

-That meeting saw NERC’s board exercise for the first time its authority to streamline the ERO’s regular stakeholder approval process, after PRC-029-1 did not receive industry approval after multiple ballot rounds.
+At its August meeting, NERC’s board exercised for the first time its authority to streamline the ERO’s regular stakeholder approval process, after PRC-029-1 did not receive industry approval after multiple ballot rounds.
 Board Chair Kenneth DeFontes warned this put the ERO in danger of failing to meet FERC’s deadline, imposed last year, to submit reliability standards addressing IBR performance requirements, disturbance monitoring data sharing and post-event performance validation by Nov.
 4, 2024.
 (See NERC Board of Trustees/MRC Briefs: Aug.
 15, 2024.)

-The standard will not be posted for the customary final ballot, another result of the streamlined process approved at the August board meeting.
-At their meeting next week, trustees will vote on PRC-029-1, along with the other IBR standards that are subject to FERC’s November deadline and were approved in previous ballot rounds:
+If it passes this ballot round, PRC-029-1 will not be posted for the customary final ballot, another result of the streamlined process approved at the August board meeting.
+At their meeting Oct.
+8, trustees will vote on PRC-029-1 and PRC-024-4, along with the other IBR standards that are subject to FERC’s November deadline and were approved in previous ballot rounds:

 • PRC-028-1 — Disturbance monitoring and reporting requirements for inverter-based resources.